mrigankpawagi/EfficientAttention/README.md

 [^4]: Chunyuan Li, Heerad Farkhoor, Rosanne Liu, and Jason Yosinski.
 Measuring the intrinsic dimension of objective landscapes.
 In _International Conference on Learning Representations_, 2018.

 [^5]: Armen Aghajanyan, Sonal Gupta, and Luke Zettlemoyer.
 Intrinsic dimensionality explains the effectiveness of language model fine-tuning.
 In Chengqing Zong, Fei Xia, Wenjie Li, and Roberto Navigli, editors, _Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers)_, pages 7319–7328, Online, August 2021.
 Association for Computational Linguistics.

 [^6]: Edward J Hu, Yelong Shen, Phillip Wallis, Zeyuan Allen-Zhu, Yuanzhi Li, Shean Wang, Lu Wang, and Weizhu Chen.
 LoRA: Low-rank adaptation of large language models.
 In _International Conference on Learning Representations_, 2022.

+**File and its purpose**
+1. Efficient_Attention.ipynb: This notebook includes experiments on attention mechanisms, specifically vanilla attention and linear attention.
+Results are provided in the sub-sections "Performance on Random Sequences" and "Occluded Image Completion."
+Detailed explanations of each function are included within the notebook.
+2. documents: This folder contains a .tex file for a detailed report on the experiments conducted, along with a presentation for the same.